Living-with-machines/CensusGeocoder/README.md

 #### Parameters in `input_config.yaml`

-Under the `census_config` settings for each census year (in this case England and Wales 1851):
+Under the `census_config` are the settings for each census year (in this case England and Wales 1851):

 Set `runtype` to `True` if you want to geocode this census year, or set to `False` if you want to skip this year.